Workshop on Artificial Intelligence Models and Artifacts for Business Intelligence Applications, Third Edition

 Submission

-When submit your paper, please select the track "2nd Artificial Intelligence Models and Artifacts for Business Intelligence Applications"as the following image shows: Submission Track
+When submitting your paper, please select the track "2nd Artificial Intelligence Models and Artifacts for Business Intelligence Applications" as shown in the following image:

 Publication and Indexing